olc-techsupport/Hydrology-hydrology/README.md

 An educational and reproducible hydrology analysis series developed for the Oglala Lakota College Math and Science Department.
 The series focuses on the Pine Ridge Reservation and hydrologically relevant adjacent areas.

-Author: Lilly Jones, PhD
+Developed by: Lilly Jones, PhD, Daear Consulting LLC

-Institution: Oglala Lakota College, Math and Science Department
+Developed for: Oglala Lakota College

-Funding: USDA National Institute of Food and Agriculture (NIFA)
+Funding: This material was developed as part of a project funded by the USDA National Institute of Food and Agriculture (NIFA).
+Project role: Daear Consulting LLC developed the geospatial code, workflows, documentation, and instructional materials under contract to Oglala Lakota College.

 License: Apache License 2.0 (code; review of other materials is pending)